 How does one become an Altar Server?

-At St. Saint Simon all students who have celebrated First Eucharist and are in the Fourth grade may sign up to receive Altar Server training.
-Those interested in joining Altar Server ministry should contact the Liturgy Director
+At St. Saint Simon all children who have celebrated First Eucharist and are in the Fourth grade or higher may sign up to receive Altar Server training.
+Adult lay men and women who are confirmed may also sign up to receive Altar Server training.
+Those interested in joining Altar Server ministry should contact Julie Ramirez at firstname.lastname@example.org